mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter6.md

 parent function will be applicable to all the children of that parent function.

 A formal HL7 process exists for registering and balloting Functional Profiles.
-Functional Profiles that are submitted to the HL7 EHR WG with an attestation of conformance to Section 7: Conformance Clause of the HL7 EHR-S Standard and successfully complete review by the WG are designated as “Registered Functional Profiles”.
+Functional Profiles that are submitted to the HL7 EHR WG with an attestation of conformance to Section [Conformance Clause](chapter6.html) of the HL7 EHR-S Standard and successfully complete review by the WG are designated as “Registered Functional Profiles”.
 Registered Functional Profiles that undergo formal public scrutiny via the HL7 consensus process as an Informative EHR TC ballot at the committee level will be designated as HL7 functional domain or companion